Bank Charges Journal Entry does not have any unusual accounting treatment.

 Assume the total of deposits is Rs100,100 on the day and 11 deposit transactions happened on that day for this XYZ account holder.

-The value of 10 deposit transaction is Rs.99,800.
+The value of the 10-deposit transaction is Rs.99,800.
 The last transaction value is Rs.300.
-So, charges are not levied till 10 transactions.
-Fees are deducted after occurrence of the 11th transaction.
+So, so charges are not levied till 10 transactions.
+Fees are deducted after the occurrence of the 11th transaction.

 Total charges = 100,100*1/1000 = Rs.100.10

-(Here, Bank Account debited represents the Cash inflow to the Banks for Other Income.
-Here Other income means the non primary source of income such as Savings Account Maintenance Fees.
-Banks majority income comes from the interest earned on various types of Loans sanctioned such as Personal Loans, Home loans, Gold Loans, Agriculture Loans, Overdraft, Cash Credit etc.)
+Here, the Bank Account debited represents the Cash inflow to the Banks for Other Income.
+Here Other income means the non-primary source of income such as Savings Account Maintenance Fees.
+Banks’ majority income comes from the interest earned on various types of Loans sanctioned such as Personal Loans, Home loans, Gold Loans, Agriculture Loans, overdrafts, Cash Credit, etc.

 Understanding the Bank Charges Journal Entry in the books of Bank